 In relation to derivative financial instruments, credit risk arises from the potential failure of counterparties to meet their obligations under the contract or arrangement.
 This risk may be minimised by ensuring counterparties, together with the respective credit limits are approved.
 The maximum exposure to credit risk is represented by the carrying amount of each financial asset, including derivative financial instruments, in the Statement of Financial Position.
-The Trust does not currently have any exposure to derivatives.
+The Trust does not currently have any direct exposure to derivatives.

-a) Credit risk (continued)
+13. Financial Risk Management Objectives and Policies (continued) a) Credit risk (continued)